Out now: Version 5.1

 - Grouped Mode: Result pictures are displayed in groups of similar pictures.

 - List Mode: Pairs of similar pictures are displayed in a list.
 The list is sorted by similarity score (see FAQ below), i.e. the most similar pairs are at the top of the list.
 The list can also be exported to a text file.
+If enabled in the advanced setings, the preferred picture is marked with a green checkmark.

 In each mode, you can now move through the results and use